 aRepresents the estimated path that private sector employment would have taken if the September 11 attack had not occurred.

-Estimating the Effect of September 11 on the Path
+Estimating the Effect of September 11 on the Path of Employment

 To estimate the employment effects of the September 11 attack, we use time-series regression techniques to simulate the path that employment would have taken if the attack had not occurred.
 The equation used to simulate private sector employment is as follows: